Molluscum contagiosum facts

-Molluscum contagiosum is a mild skin disease caused by a virus of the poxvirus type (molluscum contagiosum virus) that causes painless small bumps on the skin.
+Molluscum contagiosum is a mild skin disease caused by a virus (molluscum contagiosum virus, a member of the Poxviridae family) that causes painless small bumps (flesh-colored, dome-shaped papules; some may be umbilicated, meaning the lesion has a central depression with a spot in the middle that resembles a navel) on the skin.
 The disease occurs worldwide but is more prevalent in warm, humid climates.
-The disease is usually not serious and in most people resolves in about six to 12 months without treatment.
+The disease is usually not serious and, in most people, resolves in about six to 12 months without treatment.
 It is a common infection in children; direct person-to-person contact, sexual contact, and contaminated items like clothing, towels, or other objects may transmit the infection.
 Some consider it to be a sexually transmitted disease (STD), but many others simply consider it to be a skin disease that is contagious by any skin-to-skin and indirect incidental contact with the infecting virus.

 Quick GuideRingworm: Treatment, Pictures, Causes, and Symptoms